majortank/pathpioneer/README.md

 ### New Features 😋

 - **Notifications:** Pop up Alert with emojies to show a succesful action or an error.
+- **Landing Page:** A descriptive landing page that describes our value proposition and functionalities.

 # Live Project 🚀
 https://pioneer.tangikuu.tech/